Covering

 but also creating an excellent environment for Amazon River Boat

-Cruises - actually the only way to explore the heart of this fascinating part of
+Cruises - actually the only way to explore the heart of this

 the world.

-Iquitos, in the northeastern department (state) of Peru, is 1,000 miles
+northeastern department (state) of Peru, is 1,000 miles

 from the Atlantic yet the river is still accessible to oceangoing